Red-Eyed/TP-LINK_Archer_T4U_v3/README.md

 I don't maintain this repository anymore.
 I use wired connection and don't need wifi.
 Also, due to COVID-19 I'm working from home and have no access to that device.
-Maybe one day I will try to build the drivee on the latest kernel, but it's very unlikely.
+Maybe one day I will try to build the driver on the latest kernel, but it's very unlikely.
 However, I welcome any PR.

 ## How to install the driver (Ubuntu 19.04):